amnasheikh1/embitext/README.md

 - Code for promting LLMs to generate ambiguous text examples in [code/text_generation_experiment.ipynb](code/text_generation_experiment.ipynb)

-Note: This Paper is submitted as dual submission to both CODI and CRAC.
+Note: This Paper is submitted as a dual submission to both CODI and CRAC, per the CODI‑CRAC 2025 joint Call For Papers.